-Tribeca Pediatrics’ new location in Bushwick, Brooklyn greets the public with a large circular opening that is located on center to the 20’x20’ seamless steel square facade.
+Tribeca Pediatrics’ new location in Bushwick, Brooklyn greets the public with a large circular opening that is located on center to the 20’x20’ fiberglass facade.
 The circle motif has been a typical design element in all of Tribeca Pediatrics’ practice locations, and is taken to a new level of expression here.
-The circular facade opening echoes through the depth of the building as an implied floating cylinder.
-The cylinder appears both as a three dimensional figure and implied two dimension profile.
-At the lobby and corridor, the vaulted ceilings reinforce the three dimensional geometry, while the interior partitions show only a silhouette in the form of opaque glazing.
-At times, the rhythm of the arcs change through rotations in the various axes, creating an implied spherical volume at the respective intersections or as segments of the circle.
-The building is designed to have a play and waiting area, four exam rooms, nurse station, sick bay and a mezzanine office level that is accessible via a spiral staircase at the rear.
+The circular facade opening echoes through the depth of the building as an implied cylinder.
+The cylinder appears both as a three dimensional figure and two dimension profile.
+At the lobby and corridor, the vaulted ceilings reinforce the three dimensional geometry, while the interior partitions show only a silhouette of cut planes.
+The building is designed to have a play and waiting area, four exam rooms, nurse station, sick bay, and a mezzanine office level that is accessible via a spiral staircase at the rear.
+The entire building is a play of geometric intersections and juxtapositions of planes, volumes, and voids.
+At times, the rhythm of the arcs change through rotations along various axes, creating an implied spherical volume at the respective intersections or as segments of the circle.
+The facade is a perfect square with the circle/cylinder shape centered symmetrically within.
+As one moves from front to back, the parallel wall planes create transitions between functional spaces.

 Construction Process Photos: